 Officers (Executive Committee)

 SUZANNE E FLAIG is the author of the Missy Jenkins musical mystery series, Terror in Double Time, Death in 3/4 Time, and Killing in Quarter Time.
 Her short stories appear in print and online, including several in various anthologies.
-Two books of original short stories, Thrilled to Death and Deadly Droplets, are available on Amazon and Kindle.
+Two books of original short stories, Thrilled to Death, and Deadly Droplets, are available on Amazon and Kindle.

 Suzanne is a member of three SinC chapters, and a past president and current Member-at-Large of the Desert Sleuths chapter.
 She is also a member of the Society of Southwestern Writers, the Short Mystery Fiction Society, and the Mesa Writers Guild.
 Suzanne was an editor for 2023’s SoWest: Wrong Turn and is editor of The Savvy Sleuths newsletter.